You may wish to see an introductory page first.

 (left) Defterdar Mosque and remaining tower of the old walls; (right) southern gate

 The medieval town of Kos was located next to the fortress and it was protected by low walls and a small moat filled with water.
-In 1933 a strong earthquake damaged what was left of the walls: it unearthed the ruins of ancient buildings and the Italian administration chose to excavate the area to bring to light Ancient Kos.
+In 1933 a strong earthquake damaged what was left of the walls: it unearthed the ruins of ancient buildings and Italian archaeologists excavated the area to bring to light Ancient Kos.

 Rhodes: the Gates